Critical fragility in socio-technical systems

+{\bf Volatility as a possible consequence of critical fragility.} Both financial markets and large economies exhibit significant volatility (see Table \ref{tab1} for the Dutch economy), on a much greater scale than what traditional equilibrium models would predict.
+This phenomenon, often called the ``excess volatility puzzle'', or the ``small shocks, large business cycle puzzle'' \cite{Bernanke1996,firefighting}, shows a gap in these models: they typically assume perfect agent coordination and neglect the effects of supply-demand imbalances.
+The role of the production network in amplifying fluctuations is indeed studied, but only through the properties of its stationary equilibria --- see Ref.~\cite{carvalho} for a recent review.
+Other approaches, such as the study of the optimal scheduling work done by~\cite{Golub2009}, integrate dynamics and study the problem of an individual firm faced with delays in its operations.
+Such approaches are, however, still done by assuming stationarity and are seldom considered at a macroeconomic scale.

+Other scenarios have been studied through agent-based modeling to account for the dynamic nature of economic systems.
+In these models, inventories serve as buffers that absorb fluctuations~\cite{Hallegatte2013,Inoue2019, Colon2020, dessertaine2022out}.
+However, maintaining large inventories incurs costs, and thus firms have a natural incentive to minimize them, potentially exacerbating instability.
+This points to a link with self-organized criticality for economic systems, as first proposed by late Per Bak and his coauthors in 1993 \cite{bak}, and recently revisited in Refs. \cite{moran, nirei2024repricing,bouchaud2024self}.

-More work, both theoretical (on realistic models of temporal criticality in supply chains) and empirical (looking for signatures of temporal criticality in production data), is obviously needed to affirm or contradict our posit.
-We believe that quantifying the role of temporal criticality is a very important research question, both in the economic context and more generally, in the overarching context of STSs.
+More work, both theoretical (on realistic models of critical fragility in supply chains as limiting operational performance of timeliness) and empirical (looking for signatures of critical fragility in production data), is obviously needed to affirm or contradict our posit.
+We believe that quantifying the role of timeliness is a very important research question, both in the economic context and more generally, in the overarching context of STSs.